itscodenation/Fellowship-2-Practice-Problems/README.md

 1. No Closing tag for DecreaseCounterButton on line 36 in index.js
 2. No export statement in DecreaseButtonComponent.
-3. Index.js is missing an import for DecreaseCounterButton
+3. Index.js is missing import statements for DecreaseCounterButton and Counter.

 ## Functionality Errors: